 The Windows Task Manager is one of the most widely used apps in the Windows operating system.
-It has a long history, having first showed up in early versions of Windows as a simple utility to close and switch between programs.
+It has a long history, having first shown up in early versions of Windows as a simple utility to close and switch between programs.

 See how the Task Manager has evolved from Windows 3 to Windows 11.